Discover all the tax services we offer

 Foreign rental property can be a profitable investment and a popular choice for expats looking to earn some passive income.
 However, it is also subject to US taxation.
 If you own foreign rental property, you will need to report your income just like any other US property owner.

-The tax rules for foreign rental property are largely the same as for property located in the US.
+The tax rules for a foreign rental property are largely the same as for property located in the US.
 However, there are some differences.
 Read on to learn what you need to know about foreign rental property taxation.

 Yes.
 Just like rental property located in the US, foreign rental property owned by a US citizen or long-term resident is subject to US taxation.
 If you own a foreign vacation/second home that you rent out, you will need to report income from this vacation/rental home if your rental income meets the threshold requirements shown in the chart below: